 What if I have COVID-19 or need to care for a family member who has it?
 If you’ve received a diagnosis, are experiencing symptoms or are seeking a diagnosis – and you’re unemployed, partly unemployed or cannot work as a result – you will be covered.
 The same goes if you must care for a member of your family or household who has received diagnosis.

-Short-term rentals are seen as businesses, and states are willing to offer assistance during these difficult times where cancellations are high and income is low.
+While many communities are still working towards uniform regulation, short-term rentals are seen as businesses, and states are willing to offer assistance during these difficult times where cancellations are high and income is low.

 Are hosts eligible for relief from cancellations?